Wehmeyer100/CoI.Mod.Better/README.md

     "DisableVoidProducer": false,               => Disables VoidProducer, Only for new game!!!

     "DisableDieselGeneators": false,            => Disables DieselGeneators, Only for new game!!!

+    "DisablePowerGeneators": false,            => Disables PowerGeneators, Only for new game!!!

     "BeaconRefugeesMin": 1,